MSPCA-Angell Headquarters

 MSPCA Position: Support

-Sponsor: Senator Jason Lewis
+Sponsors: Senator Jason Lewis and Representative Jay Livingstone

 This legislation restricts the trade of ivory and rhino horn within Massachusetts, ensuring that the Commonwealth is not contributing to the global poaching crisis.
 The bill largely mirrors 2016 federal ivory trade regulations, which were adopted for the express purpose of addressing the “unparalleled and escalating threats to African elephants.”
 However, federal law does not regulate intrastate trade in ivory and rhino horn, creating enforcement loopholes and making state action critical.
-Legislation to prohibit the trade of parts and products sourced from imperiled species, including elephant ivory, has been passed in California, Hawaii, Illinois, Maryland, Minnesota, Nevada, New Hampshire, New Mexico, New Jersey, New York, Oregon, Vermont, Washington, and Washington, D.C. .
+Legislation to prohibit the trade of parts and products sourced from imperiled species, including elephant ivory, has been passed in California, Hawaii, Illinois, Maryland, Minnesota, Nevada, New Hampshire, New Mexico, New Jersey, New York, Oregon, Vermont, Washington, and Washington, D.C.
 Additionally, China instituted a nationwide ban in 2018 and the U.K., the largest exporter of legal ivory, enacted an ivory ban in late 2019.
 The Massachusetts bill does not affect trade in whale or other marine mammal parts and includes common-sense exemptions, such as for musical instruments and museums.

 Check out our educational comic strip, created by Boston-area college student Sophia Smith, which explains how wildlife trafficking in ivory and rhino horn has put elephants and rhinos in great peril—and what you can do about it.